AtanGames/UnityFPMovement/README.md

 # Unity First Person Movement

-Karlson like first person movement made for the unity game engine, link to setup tutorial comming soon.
+Karlson like first person movement made for the unity game engine.
 There will be more features added to this, like vaulting and crouching.

 ![alt text](https://github.com/AtanGames/UnityFPMovement/blob/main/MovementDemoGif.gif?raw=true "MovementDemo")